-How Much Does it Cost to Enter Monteverde Extremo Park?
+5. How Much Does It Cost to Enter Monteverde Extremo Park?

 The cost to enter Monteverde Extremo Park depends on the activity you plan to do.
 While the Monteverde Extremo Zipline tour is $30 for kids and $50 for adults, the price for the Extremo Bungee Jump and the Extremo Mega Swing is the same for kids and adults at $80 and $44 per person, respectively.

-The prices do not include taxes or transportation, which is available from Monteverde and Santa Elena for an additional fee you pay at the time of booking.
+The prices do not include taxes or transportation, available from Monteverde and Santa Elena for an additional fee you pay when booking.

 Monteverde Extremo Park does not accept walk-ins without reservations, so you must book ahead to secure your spots.
 Use the following links to see real-time availability and get your tickets: